What is God's mercy

-without great grace obtaining a saving faith isn't possible
+without great mercy obtaining a saving faith isn't possible

-God’s grace–His mercy–is a gift from the Holy Spirit sent to help us in our lives for the salvation of our souls.
+God’s grace, which is the same as–His mercy–is a gift from the Holy Spirit sent to help us in our lives for the salvation of our souls.

 There are many ways God loves us through His grace.
 From God’s great love for us, Jesus didn’t only die to give us sanctifying (saving) forgiving grace at our baptism.
 No, He taught us, through His Word, how to follow Him so we can grow in our faith, from His grace (helping grace), so we can obtain a “mature [faith] in Christ” (Colossians 1:28) that can keep His amazing gift of saving grace in our souls, because without True belief in Jesus, we still reject saving mercy for sin.

 This grace like I said not only comes to us at our baptism, but daily God is sending us grace to help us in our lives so we can grow in trust and peace, towards a saving faith and then perfection.
 When we receive some of God’s grace and finally hear God calling us to holiness (sanctity), we can use that grace to change our life and follow Jesus to Heaven so we may “attain the goal of [your] faith, the salvation of your souls” (1 Peter 1:9).